 Community really is the best word to use when describing this industry.
 The relationships that form between many teachers and practitioners through their shared passion for this discipline is integral to the growth of yoga businesses.

 Yet, yoga professionals have unique challenges building and growing their communities.
 Customer retention is particularly difficult.
 So is visibility and growth in an expanding market.
-In the UK alone, 460,000 people take part in yoga classes each week.
+In the U.S., over 34 million people practice yoga.
+In the UK, 460,000 people take part in yoga classes each week.

 Below are some simple fixes to these issues and how Vagaro’s software can help yoga businesses implement them.

 Competition isn’t as threatening for yoga studios as it is for other business types.
 This is due in part to how large their market is, but also because of the “cross pollination” between yoga styles.
 It is common for, say, a practitioner of Yin yoga to up the intensity with some Vinyasa classes, or really challenge themselves with a Bikram class.
 A little competition, therefore, is a good thing.

 However, yoga teachers, whether they own a studio or not, must list their businesses on all the major search engines and review sites.
 A clean, branded website will further boost their online presence and increase search engine optimization (SEO).

 Yoga businesses who use Vagaro’s software have the crucial benefit of a free business profile and booking page on Vagaro’s Wellness Marketplace, a directory where millions of people search for businesses and book classes daily.
 This booking page functions as a branded website that lists classes, memberships and services, instructor bios, and what clients can expect.

 Vagaro users can also use the Marketplace’s Get Featured option to push their business to the front of the crowd and advertise Daily Deals—flash specials that keep existing clients coming back and draw new ones in.